 Keeping your IT estate secure is a constant battle for any professional in this field, and it's a task that is always made more challenging as businesses and new IT solutions and processes are constantly being created.
-However, as well as the technical challenges, firms also need to consider the personnel issues they may face when building new systems.
+However, as well as the technical challenges, businesses also need to consider the personnel issues they may face when building new systems.

 People are always the least predictable part of any IT system, yet it's the one thing that can never be removed from the process.
 Even if you go all-in on the latest artificial intelligence and automation tools, employees will still have to manually interact with applications and data at some point.

-The challenges posed by end user computing
+The challenges posed by end-user computing

 Indeed, there are a wide range of regulatory and compliance issues that can arise as a consequence of poor EUC configurations or errors.
 The Sarbanes-Oxley (SOX) Act, for example, is intended to protect against erroneous or fraudulent accounting practices, so is especially relevant for businesses using EUCs in this department.